Professional Photography Drives Revenue

 A “good enough” mentality will lose you guests, money, and placement on the booking sites, which will in turn lose you money.
 It is time to treat your vacation rental property like a real business and make the investments necessary to drive a high level of ROI right to your bottom line.
 The most important investment you can make is to hire a professional photographer and have them take marketing shots that represent your property in the best possible light.
 Low quality shots communicate to the potential guest a low-quality property and experience.
 Guess what?
 High quality shots create greater demand which creates more bookings.
 More booking demand means you can increase your average daily rates over time and your investment into professional quality photos pays off.
 Airbnb also encourages property owners to utilize professional photographers and this can grow year over year revenues by up to 40%.
 That’s a massive increase to your investment!

-You're Committed to investing in professional Photography, Now What?
+You’re Committed to Investing in Professional Photography, Now What?

 Now that you have committed to investing in professional photography, here are a few tips to find the right photographer.
 Ideally, you should look for a photographer that specializes in vacation rental photography.
 Sure, you could hit up a family friend with a nice camera or an event photographer, but you won’t get the shots you need to truly market your property.
 You need to think of yourself as the General Manager of your vacation rental business, and the photographer is a part of your sales and marketing team.
 Here are a few tips to help you find the right photographer:

-Make sure to get multiple estimates from a few different photographers
+- Get multiple estimates from a few different photographers

 If you can’t find someone who specializes in vacation rental images, your next best bet is to hire a real estate photographer.
 You may even decide it’s worth the investment to pay for the right photographer to travel to your property.
 Remember, vacation rental photography is an investment.
 Hiring the right person for the job is the difference between average and amazing results.